omkarjadhav644/EntrataSelenium/README.md

 **Setting Up the Project**

-Clone the Repository:
-git clone https://github.com/omkarjadhav644/EntrataSelenium.git
-import the pom.xml for the project in the IDE
+Clone the Repository with following command on terminal: git clone https://github.com/omkarjadhav644/EntrataSelenium.git import the pom.xml for the project in the IDE

 *Mandatory steps*
-Update the correct chromedriver under /Entrata_Assignment/src/main/resources as per your chrome version.
+Update the correct chromedriver under /Entrata_Assignment/src/main/resources as per your chrome version in format(chromedriver_chromeVersion).
+In repository it is 129.
 Same chrome version need to be updated in /Entrata_Assignment/src/main/resources/Selenium.properties

 To execute all the tests run the following command